 Total Rejection: A first and most radical view is rejecting any form of institutionalisation.
 Dadaists rejected the traditional art world and organised anti-art exhibitions and performances in defiance of established art institutions.
 Their work was often characterised by absurdity and anti-establishment sentiment.
 For example, Marcel Duchamp's “Fountain” (1917) is a urinal signed with the name “R Mutt”.
 Fountain is one of the most iconic art pieces of the 20th century, representing a significant shift in the function of art in society.
 It is one of the earliest examples of “readymade” sculptures.
 We will come back to this example in the next section.

 Alternative uses: A second view of the place of art in the social order is one in which a different role is assigned to the institution of art.
 It has already been pointed out that institutions form a hierarchical structure: certain institutions can encompass the whole of institutions, often not without conflicts.
 The Surrealists aimed to challenge the conventional understanding of reality and art by exploring the unconscious mind.
 They sought to disrupt traditional norms through dreamlike and provocative works.
-For example, Rene Magritte's “La Trahison des Images” depicts a pipe with the text under “this is not a pipe”.
+For example, Rene Magritte's “La Trahison des Images” depicts a pipe with the text “this is not a pipe”.
 Here, we can see a challenge to the establishment of paintings that are only images.
 The work's use of text and self-reference opens alternative perspectives to appreciate a painting.

 New order: A third view engages in a radical battle with the existing institution of art and aims for a "new order," a complete upheaval in the social order.
 These movements speak of the "integration of art and social life" and the "aestheticisation of life".
 The Italian Futurists aimed to break with traditional artistic norms by introducing radical changes that would embrace the industrial age, technology, speed, and the dynamism of modern life.